duzhewang/ProgrammingNotes/SQL.md

 - Between: The BETWEEN operator selects values within a given range.
 The values can be numbers, text, or dates.
 The BETWEEN operator is inclusive: begin and end values are included.
   ``SELECT column_name(s) FROM table_name WHERE column_name BETWEEN value1 AND value2;``

+- Aliases: SQL aliases are used to give a table, or a column in a table, a temporary name.
+Aliases are often used to make column names more readable.
+An alias only exists for the duration of the query.
+  ``SELECT column_name AS alias_name FROM table_name;``

 - CREATE DATABASE - creates a new database

 - ALTER DATABASE - modifies a database